BrownieO/mari0-2/README.md

 This fork aims to expand the original prototype of Mari0 2.

 Currently, the first world of Super Mario Bros is feature complete.

-However, the project is still in the iteration phase.
+However, the software is still in the iteration phase.
 Do not use it for production yet.

 Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.